 The next few years would see him win the club's player-of-the-year award for his efforts in the 2011/12 season, reach 50 clean sheets in a Stoke City shirt and even score his first professional goal in November 2013 when a long kick downfield caught out current team-mate Artur Boruc.

 With such consistency between the sticks, it was not long before a Champions League club came calling.

 In the summer of 2015, Begovic made the switch to Chelsea and first appeared in a Blues shirt nine days later on the club's pre-season tour.

 During his first season at Stamford Bridge, an injury to Thibaut Courtois resulted in Begovic having his first run in the team, keeping a sequence of three clean sheets before the Belgian's return.

-Nevertheless, with first-team football a priority, the 31-year-old opted to join Eddie Howe's side ahead of 2017-18.
+Nevertheless, with first-team football a priority, he opted to join Eddie Howe's side ahead of 2017/18.

-During his first season back at Vitality Stadium, Begovic played every minute of every Premier League game in the Cherries’ third season in the top flight, keeping six clean sheets.
+During his first season back at Vitality Stadium, Begovic played every minute of every Premier League game in the Cherries’ third season in the top flight, keeping six clean sheets as they finished 12th.